HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/extensibility/openapi.md

 We implement a base function, to give you an idea.
 The example easily can be extended to add notification, communication with external systems etc.
 You even could implement approvals for users who don't have write access to the document.

+!!! warning "JSON and file naming"

+    We support OpenApi's 3.0.x JSON format only.
+    YAML or 3.1.x are not supported.

+    The name of the file has to start with `openapi.` and end with `.json`

 ## End Points

 Our extension shall allow to retrieve a list of pending approvals, approve or reject a request or delegate the decision.